Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Pattern Language/The Lionsberg Pattern Language.md

 6. Citizenship
 7. Citizen Led Governance
 8. Citizen Led Impact
-9. Collaborative Decision-Making
+9. Collaborative Decision Making
 10. Collaborative Resource Stewardship and Allocation
 11. Collaborative Talent Stewardship and Allocation
 12. Rights and Responsibilities
 13. Rule of Law, Social Contracts, and Fields of Agreement
 14. Branches of Governance
 15. Citizen Led Execution
 16. Citizen Led Legislation
 17. Citizen Led Monitoring and Regulation
 18. Citizen Led Restorative Justice
 19. Citizen Led Intelligence
 20. Tithes and Taxation
 21. Visionary and Transformative Leadership
 22. Servant Leadership
 23. Ethical Leadership and Governance
 24. Leadership Development
 25. Transparency and Accountability
 26. Peace and Conflict Resolution
 27. Non-Violence, Self-Defense and War
 28. Free Will and the Use of Force
 29. Policing and Enforcement
 30. Global Cooperation and Diplomacy
 31. Governance at the Highest Level of Abstraction
 32. Protecting Individual and Local Sovereignty, Autonomy, and Self-Governance
 33. Addressing and Mitigating Human Cognitive Limitations in Governance
 34. Succession Planning and Passing the Torch

 XI.
 Economic and Technological Innovation